Thinking of buying a small motorhome or campervan? Wondering how small is TOO small and what the pros and cons are? Here’s everything you need to know

 Buying a campervan or motorhome can be daunting.
 After all, type ‘Motorhome for sale’ into Google right now and there are 135,000 results!
 How on earth are you supposed to choose which size or type of camper is best for you?

-What if you want a small motorhome or campervan?
-What options are available?
+What if you want one of the best small motorhomes or campervans out there and just don’t know about all of the options available?
 And heck- what even IS a small motorhome?
-Just how small is ‘small'?
+Just how small is ‘small’?

 Here’s a guide to the main types of motorhomes and campervans available, along with some handy tips to help you choose the best one for you.